-The Transform tool is layer-dependent, and each layer in a document can have its own transform operations.
-It can be most useful when compositing photos, applying backgrounds and textures in a multi-layered file.
+The Transform tool is layer-dependent, and each document layer can have its own transform operations.
+It is useful when compositing photos, or applying backgrounds and textures in a multi-layered file.

 NOTE: The Transform tool is disabled when using Photo RAW as a plug-in.